• Home

 On the left hand navigation, under Server Configuration, click Cloud.

-Here, give your local decoy server a location name (like "DMZ") and set the Poll Frequency (how often the local server should check for configuration updates from the cloud).
+Here, give your local decoy server a location name you can use to identify the VM (like "DMZ") and set the Poll Frequency (how often the local server should check for configuration updates from the cloud).

 Aves